Torkiliuz/dc_uploader/README.md

    - `install.sh -d [fully qualified domain name]` or
    - `install.sh --domain [fully qualified domain name]`

-4. Modify config.ini with required settings
+4. Modify config.ini with required settings:
+    - USERNAME
+    - PASSWORD
+    - CAPTCHA_PASSKEY
+    - LOGINTXT
+    - APIKEY
+    - CLIENT_ID
+    - CLIENT_SECRET
+    - ETORFPATH
+    - ANNOUNCEURL
+    - WATCHFOLDER
+    - DATADIR
 5. You're done.

-### Important config.ini settings
+### config.ini settings

-Here are some important settings you can find in the config.ini.
 Do not change the headers or location of the settings.
+If it is not mentioned below, just leave it its default.

 - user: If you are exposing the web app to the wider Internet, you should choose a more secure username.
 - password: If you are exposing the web app to the wider Internet, you absolutely must choose a more secure password.
 - port: If you want to run the web app on a different port than 5000.
+- USERNAME: Your site username.
+- PASSWORD: Your site password.
 - CAPTCHA_PASSKEY: This is your passkey for the site.
+- LOGINTXT: Your site username (again).
+- APIKEY: Your TMDB API key to search for meta info.
+- CLIENT_ID: Your IGDB client ID to search for video game info.
+- CLIENT_SECRET: Your IGDB client secret to search for video game info
 - ETORFPATH: directory where .torrent files from source torrent site are downloaded to.
-If you are rehashing new .torrent files when you upload (e.g. EDIT_TORRENT is set to false), this directory is largely irrelevant and can be set to a dummy directory.
+If you are always rehashing new .torrent files when you upload (e.g. EDIT_TORRENT is set to false), this directory is largely irrelevant and can be just set to `tmp/`.
     - If EDIT_TORRENT is set to true, it will edit the torrent instead of creating a new one, which saves time.
 - ANNOUNCEURL: Your personal announce URL.
 - WATCHFOLDER: Path to the directory where .torrent file for the uploaded torrent is placed for the client to import, e.g., /uploaders/torrentwatch.
 - DATADIR: Path to where the downloaded torrent data is stored, e.g., /uploaders/complete.
-If you like to sort your downloads into tracker/category/etc specific directory (e.g. due to using an *arr stack), see [below](https://github.com/FinHv/dc_uploader/new/main?filename=README.md#discrete-directories).
+If you like to sort your downloads into tracker/category/etc specific directory (e.g. due to using an *arr stack), see [discrete directories](https://github.com/FinHv/dc_uploader/new/main?filename=README.md#discrete-directories).
-- FILTERS: Should not be changed.
-Default is files/filters.json.
-- UPLOADLOG: Log file for uploads, default is files/upload.log.
-- COOKIE_PATH: Temporary file for cookies, default is files/cookies.tmp.

 TMDB:
-- APIKEY: Used for TMDB lookups.
-See [here](https://developer.themoviedb.org/docs/getting-started#:~:text=To%20register%20for%20an%20API,to%20our%20terms%20of%20use.) on how to get an API key.
+- See [here](https://developer.themoviedb.org/docs/getting-started#:~:text=To%20register%20for%20an%20API,to%20our%20terms%20of%20use.) on how to get an API key.

 IGDB:
-- CLIENT_ID and CLIENT_SECRET: Used for IGDB integration.
-See [here](https://api-docs.igdb.com/#getting-started) on how to generate a client ID and secret.
+- See [here](https://api-docs.igdb.com/#getting-started) on how to generate a client ID and secret.

 ## Usage

-start.sh will start the web server on the specified port specified during install.
-Starts in a detatched screen session named "dcc-uploader".
-Web app is not necessary - you can never start it and use this tool entirely from the command line via `upload.sh`

-shutdown.sh shuts down the web server and ends the screen session.

 ### upload.sh usage for manual uploading via command line

 #### upload.sh "/full/path/to/torrent/directory" [OPTION]

+If one of the required settings in config.ini aren't set, script will fail and tell you what isn't set.

 Let's say you have a directory you would like to upload: